filestack/transformations-ui-ios/README.md

 ## Modules Features

-This is the current list of features available per module depending on chosen editor modules family.
+This is the current list of features available per module depending on chosen editor modules family:

 ### Standard Modules